 Come crisp winter days, give in to that warm, fuzzy feeling during Christmas in Bruges.
 The pretty medieval city takes on fairytale airs as the temperatures drop.
-The intoxicating scent of fresh waffles lingers in the streets, which are dressed like gingerbread houses with festive fairy lights reflected in the canal.
+The intoxicating scent of fresh waffles lingers in Bruges Christmas market, and the streets are dressed like gingerbread houses with festive fairy lights reflected in the canal.
 Hop on a horse-drawn carriage for a snow-dusted tour of the cobbles, or linger in one of Europe’s most charming Christmas markets.

 A Christmas break in Bruges is closer than you think.
-This year the market runs from November 20, 2020 to January 3, 2021.
+This year the Bruges Christmas market 2021 runs from 26 November 2021 to 9 January 2022.
 For a taste of seasonal cheer, catch the Eurostar from St Pancras International.
 In 3 hrs 30 mins, with a quick change in Brussels, you’ll find yourself at the next best thing to Santa’s grotto.

 There’s another smaller christmas market in Bruges, near tree-lined Simon Stevinplein but, with no shortage of tempting chocolatiers and cosy cafés en route, the short walk might take longer than you'd expect.

 If you’ve over-indulged, a brisk walk in nearby Minnewater will help blow away the cobwebs and work up an appetite for the next course: a plate of warm, crisp kroketten made with shrimp or gorgeously oozing cheese.
 Perfect for a quick pit-stop before the serious business of shopping begins.